Skip to main content

 ./run-regression-test.sh --run -g demo -s sql_action

-# Test the suite "sql_action" in the demo directory
+# Run sql_action under the demo directory

 ./run-regression-test.sh --run -d demo -s sql_action